Terms and conditions

 We implement technical and organisational measures designed to protect your personal information.
 Where we use third-party service providers to support our Platform, including hosting providers, clinical systems, and payment processors, we require them to apply security standards that are at least equivalent to our own.
 However, while we take reasonable steps to protect your information, no online service can be guaranteed to be completely secure.

 Whilst we make every effort to ensure that our Platform and communications relating to the Services operate reliably and securely, we cannot guarantee that they will always meet your requirements or be uninterrupted, fully secure, or error-free, or that any defects will be corrected.
 We are not responsible for transmission errors or for any corruption or compromise of data that occurs through the networks of our third-party service providers.
+However, we will use reasonable care and skill in providing the Platform and in addressing issues within our reasonable control.

 If you’re a self-paying patient (including where you have reached your applicable membership/insurance benefit limit with a Referring Partner) and you purchase our Services, you have a legal right to change your mind within 14 days, unless an exception applies.

 How to let us know.
-To let us know you want to change your mind, contact us at help@problemshared.net.
+To let us know you want to change your mind, contact us at help@problemshared.net using the linked model cancellation form, or by any other clear statement in writing communicating your decision to cancel.

 Changes we can only make if we give you notice and an option to terminate